developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/sapandroid/index.md

 ## Locking Screen Orientation

-EB 2.0 (and newer) can lock an EB app to a specific screen orientation (portrait or landscape).
+EB 2.0 (and higher) can lock an EB app to a specific screen orientation (portrait or landscape).
 The SAP package by default sets the parameter to "Auto," which locks the app in the "natural" orientation of device (landscape on CC5000, ET55, VC80 and WT6000; portrait on all others). **Screen "auto-rotation" is disabled when this parameter is used**.
 [More info](../configreference/#screenorientation).

 #### Set screen orientation to "natural" for device:
     :::xml